 Why Read MY Blog?
 What makes ME an expert?

 There are thousands of blogs on any variety of topics and even many on investing and topics that deal with personal finance.
-Is this blog the best in the world…maybe not, but I’m going to give it the best that I know how to do.
+Is this blog the best in the world…probably not, but I’m going to give it the best that I know how to do (even if I don’t update it super regularly, the concepts are still sound).
 I will give it my own personal spin and let all of you out across the vast internet be the judge.

 I do feel that anyone doing a blog should have information to share on their topic of choice and be passionate about the topic.
 I don’t want to do this blog to puff up my ego or try to convince others how awesome I may think I am.
 I’m doing it because I feel that personal finance, saving, and investing are topics that everyone deals with, but they are topics that are largely neglected by learning institutions in the US and ones that I find are not often passed down from parents to their children.

 I don’t claim to have all the answers when it comes to money, finance, or investing but I have had some successes and failures that I believe are useful to share.
-Fortunately the successes have been more than the failures and as such, through regularly saving and investing our money, we’ve been able to amass a sizable sum that will allow me to retire quite early – maybe in my mid/late 40’s.
+Fortunately the successes have been more than the failures and as such, through regularly saving and investing our money, we’ve been able to amass a sizable sum that allowed me to retire quite early, but really retirement is not a finish line.

 I say “retire” but I don’t see my wife or me really fully retiring and laying in a beach chair all day.
 I would more likely call it a reduction in daily obligations or an increase in daily freedoms.
 To translate further: we’ll be able to stop working full-time jobs and work part-time on pursuits that we are passionate about without having to worry too much about our financial future.
 Most importantly we will have freedom over our time.
 To me, that equals real financial freedom.